toshkaexe/PythonRestApi_React_SQL_Py3/README.md

 To run application: Go to \fast
 ### `uvicorn main:app --reload`

-Open Postman for the page and use this page http://localhost:8000/users GET http://localhost:8000/users
+Open Postman for the page and use this page http://localhost:8000/users GET http://localhost:8000/users oder user swagger http://localhost:8000/docs

 ## UI & Frontendentwicklung in React.js
 To run application: Go to \frontend